agamm/eze/README.md

 # flick
-Flick brings your development up to speed with a minimalist set of commonly used functions. flick is the minimalist pocket knife for all your pythong needs.
+Flick brings your development up to speed with a minimalist set of commonly used functions.

 ## TODO:
 - add examples for each function, and a link to the implementation for usage outside of the lib.